YakirLitmanovitch/Real-Estate-System/README.md

 4. **Strategy Pattern**:
    Used in PropertySystem for different property search strategies.
-   Example: The `PropertySystem` class can use different strategies to search for properties based on price or location.
+   - **Example**: The `PropertySystem` class can use different strategies to search for properties based on price or location.
       ```java
       public class PropertySystem {
           public List<Property> getPropertiesByPrice(String address, int radius, double price, String comparison) {